dready92/PHP-on-Couch/doc/couch_replicator.md

 To have a full control over which document should be replicated, setup a filter definition on the source database.
 Then use the **filter()** chainable method to filter replicated documents.

-    // create a couchClient instance pointing to the source database
+    // create a CouchClient instance pointing to the source database
-    $source_client = new couchClient("http://localhost:5984","mydb");
+    $source_client = new CouchClient("http://localhost:5984","mydb");
-    // create a couchClient instance pointing to the target database
+    // create a CouchClient instance pointing to the target database
-    $target_client = new couchClient("http://another.server.com:5984","mydb")
+    $target_client = new CouchClient("http://another.server.com:5984","mydb")

     // create a design doc
     $doc = new stdClass();